psychoinformatics-de/studyforrest-www/content/pages/index.rst

      :width: 8
      :offset: 2

-     Study Forrest is a dataset composing of fMRI scans, EEG recordings, eye-tracking data, and extensive annotations overlaying the movie *Forrest Gump*.
-Our aim is for it to be high quality, diverse, comprehensive, and yet also modular |---| so you can easily acquire only what you need.
-     Check out our `Data page <{filename}/pages/resources.rst>`_ to see exactly what kind of data we have to offer.
+     Study Forrest is an ever-expanding dataset composed of fMRI scans, EEG recordings, eye-tracking data, and extensive annotations overlaying the movie *Forrest Gump*.
+Our aim is high quality, diversity, and comprehensiveness |---| while also maintaining modularity, so you can easily and efficiently acquire the subset of data you need.
+Explore our `Data Page <{filename}/pages/resources.rst>`_ to take a closer look at exactly what kinds of data we have to offer.

 .. row::